 This is one of the most common questions we get: What's the right number of live auction items?
 Too few, and you've left money on the table.
 Too many, and you risk losing the crowd's focus.

-In today's post, learn the five most important factors when determining the right amount of items for your live auction: time, geographic region, event type/size, the "80/20 rule," and your fundraising goals.
+That said, there's plenty of nuance to the best number for your event.
+Below, learn the five most important factors that influence how many packages to put together: time, geographic region, event type/size, the "80/20 rule," and your fundraising goals.

 For Most Auctions

 We recently asked webinar attendees how many items they'd ideally include in their live auctions.

 As most people indicated, we typically recommend using 7 to 12 items in the live auction.
 Where you fall on that spectrum depends on the following five factors.

 Factor 1: Time

 In a charity fundraising event, the night's agenda and timeline are priority number one.
 How much time do you want the live auction to occupy within the rest of the evening?